-In general for oral oxybutynin, dose selection for an elderly patient should be cautious, starting at the low end of the dosing range reflecting the greater frequency of concomitant disease or other drug therapy.
-While no overall differences in safety and efficacy with oxybutynin transdermal were noted between younger and elderly patients, greater sensitivity of older individuals cannot be ruled out.
+In general for oral oxybutynin, dose selection for an elderly patient should be cautious, starting at the low end of the dosing range reflecting the greater frequency of concomitant diseases or other drug therapy.
+While no overall differences in safety and efficacy with oxybutynin gel or transdermal dosage forms were noted between younger and elderly patients, greater sensitivity of older individuals cannot be ruled out.